 Verbena bonariensis and Ipomoea lobata

-Grow verbenas in moderately fertile, well-drained soil in full sun.
+Grow verbenas in moderately fertile, free-draining soil in full sun.
 Low-growing and bedding varieties work well in bedding schemes and pots, while taller verbena varieties, including Verbena bonariensis and Verbena hastata, work well at the back of the border or in prairie-style planting schemes.

 How to plant verbena